ghowland/sireus/documentation/how_to_start.md

-# How to Start Configuring Sireus
+# How to Start Configuring Sireus in 10 Steps

-## Determine Your Bot Groups
+## 1. Determine Your Bot Groups

 Map your Bot Groups to your services.
 Anything you monitor already as a kind of specific target, like machines, pods, routers, software instances will all make good Bot Groups.